ThePhD/ThePhD.github.io/_posts/2018-08-21-The Late Rapperswil Trip Report.md

 # Oh, the Groups

 Right.
 The committee is currently split into four factions: ~~Orcs, Elves, Humans and Dwarves~~ Evolution, Library, Core, and Library Evolution.
-The first two are the gatekeepers that hammer out design and feature set of things related to the language and the library, respectively.
-The last two are for the exact words that end up in the standard (again, language and library respectively).
+The Evolution groups are the gatekeepers that hammer out design and feature set of things related to the language and the library, respectively.
+The remaining two (Core and Library) are for the exact words that end up in the standard (again, language and library respectively).

 There are also Study Groups, but maybe those can be reviewed later.
 The bigger groups have private e-mail "reflectors" to keep a high signal-noise ratio as high as possible and to not let any old person come in [and throw a massive tantrum](https://groups.google.com/a/isocpp.org/forum/#!topic/std-proposals/qd3L1-bGg1A).